Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: meson mass and decay constant

 \section{$\phi$ meson mass and decay constant}

 The fast inversion of the Dirac matrix for the HISQ action means that we are able to generate propagators and, consequently vector meson correlators, for the full set of gluon field configurations listed in Table~\ref{tab:params} in this case.
 By fitting the correlators, as described in Section~\ref{sec:latt}, we are able to determine the $\phi$ mass in lattice units and its decay constant using eq.~(\ref{eq:fvector}).
+We take results from 6-exponential fits using a $t_{\mathrm{min}}$ value of 3 or 4, as for the $\eta_s$ fits.
 Results are given in Table~\ref{tab:phiHH}.
 This enables us to map out the behaviour of the $\phi$ mass and decay constant from values of $m_{u/d}$ in the sea of $m_s/5$ all the way down to their physical values and test the results against experiment, and this is what we will do here.
-First we discuss two systematic effects in the properties of the $\phi$ meson that we are neglecting in this calculation, and the impact that we expect from this in our results.
+First we discuss two systematic effects in the properties of the $\phi$ meson that we are neglecting in this calculation, and the impact that we expect from this in our results, to be included in our error budget.

 The first issue is that we have not included quark-line disconnected diagrams that would allow the $s\overline{s}$ vector to mix with the light isoscalar vector.
 Phenomenologically this is expected to be a very small effect, as can be seen from the 0.13\% branching fraction for the $\phi$ to decay to $\pi^0\gamma$~\cite{pdg}.
 This would be zero for a pure $s\overline{s}$ $\phi$ and can be compared to the branching fraction of 8\% for the isospin zero light vector meson with which it can mix through disconnected diagrams, the $\omega$.
 There is also evidence for very small effects from lattice QCD calculations that have included quark-line disconnected diagrams.~\cite{Dudek:2013yja} found a mixing angle for $l\overline{l}$ in the $\phi$ of $1.7(2)^{\circ}$ at one value of the lattice spacing and a relatively heavy light quark mass.
-We conclude that missing quark-line disconnected diagrams is of negligible impact here.
+Analysis of quark-line disconnected correlators for the $s$ quark~\cite{Chakraborty:2015ugp}, albeit at much heavier sea light quark masses than we use here, can be used to give a systematic error from these missing effects and we will do that below.

 Another possible issue to worry about is the fact that the $\phi$ meson in the real world decays strongly to $K\overline{K}$ and hence is not strictly `gold-plated'.
 The $\phi$ meson mass is close to the threshold for this dominant decay, however, and so the $\phi$ width is rather small at 4 MeV~\cite{pdg}.
 A simple model suggests that coupling to the $K\overline{K}$ might contribute -5 MeV to the $\phi$ mass~\cite{Donald:2013pea} in the continuum.
 We expect lattice QCD calculations to be able to reproduce the $\phi$ meson mass to this level of accuracy then, even if the coupling to the $K\overline{K}$ decay mode is distorted on the lattice.